Ravenports/rvn-format/programs/README.md

         Enable verbose output.
 By default, creating a package is a silent operation.

+    -q, --quiet

+        Disable all output, including error messages.
+This option is mutually exclusive with -v.

     The filename argument is required.
 This is the name of the created package file.
 If filename does not end with the ".rvn" extension,